 Estimated Budget \$20,000,000 None (staff time only) \$1,500,000 Path to Implementation IEUA will evaluate potential sites that can accommodate large solar arrays.
 Following site selection, a request for proposals will be issued to solar energy providers.
 A Business Case Evaluation will be conducted to determine the feasibility of the proposals received.
-IEUA entered into a Memorandum of Understanding with a third party to develop DRES projects at IEUA facili- ties.
+IEUA entered into a Memorandum of Understanding with a third party to develop DRES projects at IEUA facilities.
 IEUA planning, engineering, maintenance, and contract services staff will collaborate to develop an agreement for a DRES project that meets IEUA's needs.
-IEUA engineering, planning, opera- tions, and technical services staff will collaborate to identify several op- tions designed to incorporate the acid phase gas into the digester gas loop.
-Once all options have been as- sembled, a business case evaluation will be conducted to determine the cost effectiveness and operational feasibility of each option.
-Description SCE's RES-BCT program allows for exported electricity from renewable energy projects to act as credits on other accounts held by the same or- ganization.
-This project would involve the installation of a solar array at one IEUA facility that could export enough electricity to offset utility costs at IEU- A's other facilities.
-The DRES project would involve a third party installing battery storage at IEUA facilities (at no cost to IEUA) that could be used by IOUs for demand response during periods of peak con- sumption a portion of the time, and by the host site for peak shaving at other times.
+IEUA engineering, planning, operations, and technical services staff will collaborate to identify several options designed to incorporate the acid phase gas into the digester gas loop.
+Once all options have been assembled, a business case evaluation will be conducted to determine the cost effectiveness and operational feasibility of each option.
+Description SCE's RES-BCT program allows for exported electricity from renewable energy projects to act as credits on other accounts held by the same organization.
+This project would involve the installation of a solar array at one IEUA facility that could export enough electricity to offset utility costs at IEUA's other facilities.
+The DRES project would involve a third party installing battery storage at IEUA facilities (at no cost to IEUA) that could be used by IOUs for demand response during periods of peak consumption a portion of the time, and by the host site for peak shaving at other times.
 Acid phase gas produced at RP-1 is currently directed to the flare.
 Projects utilizing the gas for beneficial use have shown to be cost prohibitive.
-An eval- uation will be conducted to determine the most cost efficient way to mix the acid phase gas with the digester gas loop so that all of the gas produced at RP-1 is beneficially used.
-The project could involve gas storage, Project Type Renewable Re- sources Energy Management Renewable Re- sources Name Install 5 MW Solar Array Demand Response Energy Storage Installation Digester Gas Mixing Facility All RP-1, RP-5, and CCWRF RP-1
+An evaluation will be conducted to determine the most cost efficient way to mix the acid phase gas with the digester gas loop so that all of the gas produced at RP-1 is beneficially used.
+The project could involve gas storage, Project Type Renewable Re- sources Energy Management Renewable Resources Name Install 5 MW Solar Array Demand Response Energy Storage Installation Digester Gas Mixing Facility All RP-1, RP-5, and CCWRF RP-1

-Estimated Budget \$125,000 \$4,000,000 \$1,500,000 Path to Implementation An assessment of RP-4's existing HVAC units is underway to identify equipment that can be replaced.
-IEUA has met with a vendor to supply controls designed to limit HVAC operation to non-peak periods.
-IEUA will continue to work with the vendor to pursue implementation at RP-4 and IERCF.
-IEUA will consult with vendors to determine the potential generation capacity that could be achieved with the available land use.
-Following this consultation, a request for proposals will be issued and a Business Case Evaluation performed.
-Previous proposals for the purchase of energy storage installations were cost prohibitive.
-IEUA has continued to pursue energy storage options and found energy service providers that offer cost share agreements or utilize government subsidies to make projects cost effective.
-IEUA will continue to discuss options with these providers to identify potential energy storage projects.
-Description RP-4 and IERCF have many buildings that use HVAC units for climate control.
+RP-4 and IERCF have many buildings that use HVAC units for climate control.
 Many of these units can be upgraded to more efficient models or outfitted with controls that limit HVAC operation to non-peak periods.
 The power generated from the 1 MW of solar panels on site is currently sold to IEUA through a PPA.
-IEUA is considering installing additional panels on the roof of IERCF or on available land at RP-4 to expand the solar generation capacity.
-Considering the facility load is highest during the middle of the day, when TOU pricing is highest from the IOU, RP-4/IERCF can benefit from the installation of energy storage technology to assist with load management.
+IEUA is considering installing additional HVAC Controls and Upgrades Efficiency Upgrades Expand Solar Installation Efficiency Efficiency Co Efficiency av av Solar Sol generatiels on selven Operational Efficiency le roof nd at Ri ntion ca solar generation capacity. the faction iddle is high can be insight in the can be can Considering the facility load is highest during the middle of the day, when TOU pricing is highest from the IOU, RP-4/IERCF can benefit from the installation of energy storage technology to assist with load management.
 Storage could ensure that renewable installations could be used to charge batteries (or similar storage technology) outside of peak periods and then used on site when IOU rates are highest.
-Project Type Operational Efficiency Operational Efficiency Energy Management Name HVAC Controls and Upgrades Expand Solar Installation Energy Storage Installation Facility RP-4/ IERCF RP-4/ IERCF RP-4/ IERCF
+Considering during the m TOU pricing RP-4/IERCF installation of Energy technology to technology to that renewal that renewal used to charg storage technology and the storage technolog